Serious Childcare Incident Notification

 - Immediately inform their line manager;

-- Obtain as much information as possible on the circumstances surrounding the cause of death or serious harm or the significant concerns about the safety and well-being of a child that is likely to lad to a police appeal or media attention and pass this to the line manager.
+- Obtain as much information as possible on the circumstances surrounding the cause of death or serious harm or the significant concerns about the safety and well-being of a child that is likely to lead to a police appeal or media attention and pass this to the line manager.

 It is the responsibility of the first manager who receives this information to ascertain the full details from the police and any other source and immediately inform the Designated Manager by telephone and to provide a follow up information in writing via the internal Serious Childcare Incident Notification Reporting Form (see Appendix 1: Serious Childcare Incident Notification Reporting Form) prior to the end of the same working day copying in the Strategic Lead for Children’s Social Care.
-If the Serious Childcare Incident relates to a child or young person who is open to Children’s Services the responsible manager will be required to complete the Serious Childcare Incident Notification Reporting Form unless they can not complete it before the end of the same working day because the incident happened at the weekend or bank holiday.
-If the child or young person is not open to Children’s Services the Serious Childcare Incident Notification Reporting Form must be completed by the Advice and Guidance Service (AGS) or EDS out of hours.
+If the Serious Childcare Incident relates to a child or young person who is open to Children’s Services, the responsible manager will be required to complete the Serious Childcare Incident Notification Reporting Form unless they can not complete it before the end of the same working day because the incident happened at the weekend or bank holiday.
+If the child or young person is not open to Children’s Services, the Serious Childcare Incident Notification Reporting Form must be completed by the Advice and Guidance Service (AGS) or EDS out of hours.

 The Serious Childcare Incident Notification form includes the following information: